LeoLoureiro-code/LeoLoureiro-code/README.md

 - :telescope: I’m working as a front-end freelancer and contributing to open-source projects.

-- :seedling: Currently studying React.
+- :zap: Creating websites using .NET and Angular.

 - :zap: In my free time, I solve problems on Codewars and read about algorithms and data structures.